PMARINA/Stevens-StudyPlan/README.md

 # Stevens-StudyPlan

+**Important**: As of Fall 2021, Stevens has removed student access to the Server that outputted plaintext transcripts (finally).
+This project is no longer useful.

 Generate a mostly-filled study plan from your Unofficial Transcript.
 Note that this is only necessary for filling out [these forms](https://www.stevens.edu/directory/office-registrar/study-planac) (see bottom of page, last expanding button).
 This has nothing to do with workday.

 ## How to Use